AmilaSB/PrijectSrc/README.md

                                                                        02.'java'
                                                                        03.'finlProject'
                                                                        04.'geopostalwebapp'
-                                                                       And past all the file in this pakage.
+                                                                       And past all the test file in this pakage.